 What Dram Shop Liability Laws Mean For Bars?

-Still, drinking establishments have an unspoken understanding that some customers need to be cut off before they get too drunk.
+Still, classic drinking establishments, like bars, have an unspoken understanding that some customers need to be cut off before they get too drunk.
 Since Dram shop laws are designed to provide a legal basis for this unspoken rule, the vendors are more accountable than ever before.
-They must watch their customers for signs of intoxication, or they can lose their liquor license or run into trouble with the law.

-The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the establishment that produced their intoxicated state.
+The Dram Shop Act allows victims of motor vehicle collisions to seek legal restitution against the drunk driver and the bar that enabled their intoxicated state.
 This ability means that bars, taverns, at restaurants can face legal claims filed by the victims left behind by their patrons.

 This process makes it essential for these particular vendors to inform their staff to be aware of their clientele’s ages and level of intoxication.
 If their employees are found to negligently overserve a patron, the victim of the collision’s claim against the establishment’s owners is more likely to succeed.

 That said, it is worth noting that the odds of a claim being successfully filed against a bar or restaurant are less likely if they made reasonable efforts to prevent the patron from operating a vehicle or from overserving.

 Unfortunately, the reality is that, short of refusing to continue serving an intoxicated client, the only thing the establishment has the power to do is contact law enforcement, especially since there is no law allowing them to confiscate keys from customers.

 Additionally, the ability to file a viable civil lawsuit against the establishment for overserving alcoholic beverages is next to none if the patron was never intoxicated.
 However, a bar or restaurant that offers alcohol is not the only one subject to this kind of claim.